morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 **Rule W11A** - Users will often have one phrase for everything, like "The Internet is down".

-**Rule W11B** - People who think *any* piece of hardware is actually the computer, even a power strip.
+**Rule W11B** - People will think *any* piece of hardware is actually the computer, even a power strip.

 #### Rule W12 - Users will refuse to take any training since they consider it to be a waste of time.